HomeE-commerceArticle Schema Markup for News Publishers

 }

-Author and Publisher Information
+Author and publisher information

-For individual authors, consider this enhanced approach:
+For individual authors, try this fuller approach:

 "author": {